 This is funny and John plays the role of the “dumb” student (that is you and me) pretty well.
 So it’s easy to establish some kind of empathy with him.
 This is usually enough to keep my attention even if I’m walking in the middle of a traffic jam in Shanghai.

 - You will learn the Chinese grammar by listening to ChinesePod because they often pick a particular grammar structure (for instance the infamous 是…的), repeat it several times during the dialogue, and then discuss it.

 - The part I prefer is the discussion of the new words as I can put them in the context of the dialogue and I can remember them better than when they directly appear on my flashcards session.

-- Every dialogue comes with a pdf and a HTML transcription (Chinese characters and pinyin) and a translation.
-I especially like the HTML transcription because I can directly copy-paste the sentences that I would like remember to my deck of flashcards.
+Every dialogue comes with a pdf and an HTML transcription (Chinese characters and pinyin) and a translation.
+I especially like the HTML transcription because I can directly copy-paste the sentences that I would like to remember to my deck of flashcards.

-I’ve discussed the reasons for which you should use flashcards and for which you should only prepare flashcards that contain whole sentences (instead of simple words or characters) on my last post about Chinese language (How to get the most out of your Chinese course).
+I’ve discussed the reasons for which you should use flashcards and for which you should only prepare flashcards that contain whole sentences (instead of simple words or characters) here: How to get the most out of your Chinese course.

-- ChinesePod’s lessons are organized in six levels: Newbie, Elementary, Intermediate, Upper Intermediate, Advanced and Media.
-Once you subscribe you can accede to all the podcasts and assess your level.
+ChinesePod’s lessons are organized in six levels: Newbie, Elementary, Pre-Intermediate, Intermediate, Upper-Intermediate, Advanced.
+Once you subscribe you will have access to all podcasts and assets according to your level.

 While the dialogues of the first two levels are quite simple and the discussion after the dialogue is in English, from the Intermediate level the female host speaks in Chinese while the male host keeps talking in English.
 Starting from the Upper Intermediate lessons also the male host speaks in Chinese (but he still switches to English from time to time).